yingqi-chen/food-order-app-backend/README.md

 cd food-order-app-backend
 ```

-Then run `bundle install` to install all gems and `rails s` to can start the server in your local computer.
+Then run `bundle install` to install all gems and `rails s` to start the server in your local computer.